Learning-and-Intelligent-Systems/kitchen-worlds/documentation/docs/index.md

 - [x] update problem files in the format of `problem.pddl`
 - [x] upload implicit domain files in the format of `domain.pddl`
 - [x] add instructions to solve the example problems with TAMP planner [PDDLStream](https://github.com/caelan/pddlstream/tree/main)

+- [ ] run PDDLStream on one problem in each category, with the same domain, different scenes and goals
+- [ ] run PDDLStream with execution noise
+- [ ] run PDDLStream+HPN with execution noise
+- [ ] run TTM with execution noise
-- [x] add instructions on generating kitchen scenes with scripts in [cognitive-architectures](https://github.mit.edu/ztyang/cognitive-architectures/tree/master/bullet)
+- [ ] add instructions on sampling scenes

-- [ ]
+- [ ] add instructions on sampling goals